Stephen Hendry: Return to the professional tour and second retirement (2020–2024)

 Hendry's 2023–24 season began with a 2–4 defeat to Muhammad Asif in qualifying for the 2023 British Open.
 After losing 0–4 to Fergal O'Brien in qualifying for the 2023 English Open, Hendry stated in a podcast interview that he was considering retiring again, calling his performances "embarrassing" and acknowledging that he had not been practicing for events.
-He led Tien Pengfei 2–0 in the 2023 International Championship qualifiers but lost the match 3–6.
-He lost 2–4 to Matthew Stevens in qualifying for the 2023 Northern Ireland Open and lost by the same score to Ross Muir in qualifying for the 2024 Welsh Open.
-He opted not to enter the 2024 World Snooker Championship qualifiers, meaning that he finished a second consecutive season without a professional win.
+He led Tian Pengfei 2–0 in the 2023 International Championship qualifiers but lost the match 3–6.
+He lost 2–4 to Stevens in qualifying for the 2023 Northern Ireland Open and lost by the same score to Ross Muir in qualifying for the 2024 Welsh Open.
+He opted not to enter the 2024 World Snooker Championship qualifiers, and thus finished a second consecutive season without a professional win.
 In June 2024, he declined the World Snooker Tour's offer to renew his invitational tour card for a further two seasons.
 This marked his second retirement from professional snooker.
 "I know the game inside out, I still know all the shots, but unfortunately the body is not performing like my brain wants it to," he stated.
-He had won just three of the 20 professional matches he played since returning to the tour.
+He had lost 17 of the 20 professional matches he played since returning to the tour, including 14 consecutive defeats.